-2.1 Applicability and Exemptions
+2.1 Applicability-and, Exemptions and Mitigation Reductions

 The oak resources impact mitigation requirements outlined in this section apply to new development projects or actions that result in impacts to oak woodlands and/or individual native oak trees, including Heritage Trees.
-Specifically, oak resources impact mitigation is required for any non-exempt action requiring discretionary development entitlements or approvals from El Dorado County or ministerial actions requiring a building permit or grading permit issued by El Dorado County.
-All impacts to Heritage Trees are subject to the mitigation requirements contained herein.
-Oak woodland impacts or removal of individual native oak trees (excluding Heritage Trees) associated with the projects or actions outlined in the following sections are exempted from the mitigation requirements included in this ORMP.
+Specifically, oakOak resources impact mitigation is required for any non-exempt action requiring discretionary development entitlements or approvals from El Dorado County or ministerial actions requiring a building permit or grading permit issued by El Dorado County.
+All impacts to Heritage Trees are subject to the mitigation requirements contained herein, regardless of whether or not the action requires a development permit.
+Oak woodland impacts or removal of individual native oak trees (excluding Heritage Trees) associated with the projects or actions outlined in the following sections are exempted exempt from the mitigation requirements included in this ORMP.
+Exemptions do not apply to removal of Heritage Trees.